SultanYerken/problems-database/README.md

 # problems-database

-This is back-end app to create edit delete programming tasks.
+This is back-end app to create, edit and delete programming tasks.
 Run through docker and use the docker image PostgreSQL.

 Usage: